Lower Longview Lake Dam Rehabilitation

 - Schnabel Engineering

 This project is complete.
-Albemarle Avenue is now open.
-This project makes the road safer to travel and allows the City to lower the lake's water level more easily prior to a large storm.
-This reduces the potential for flooding.
+We can now lower the lake's water level more easily prior to a large storm, which reduces the potential for flooding.
 During construction, the contractor:

 - Cleared trees from the project area;